centre-for-cyber-trust/centre-for-cyber-trust.github.io/content/projects/formal-methods/protocol-verification.md

 We have developed two different approaches to verifying the correctness of security protocol implementations, each having different advantages.
 The main distinguishing factor is whether an approach requires an accurate abstract protocol model.
+To scale either approach to large codebases, we developed [Diodon](#diodon-scaling-to-large-codebases), a novel methodology combining program verification and sound static analyses.

 ## Approach 1: Protocol Model Refinement